deeplearning4j/deeplearning4j/docs/samediff/templates/ops.md

 ```

 ### `cnn` - convolutional neural networks tools
-The `cnn` module contains linear and reshaping operations that are characteristic for convolutional neural networks -
+The `cnn` module contains layers and operations typically used in convolutional neural networks -
 different activations may be picked up from the `nn` module.
 Among `cnn` operations we currently have creation of:
 - linear convolution layers, currently for tensors of dimension up to 3 (minibatch not included): `conv1d`, `conv2d`,
 `conv3d`, `depthWiseConv2d`, `separableConv2D`/`sconv2d`;